Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 **Cooperative Boundary** is the threshold at which, within a coexistence system, perceived interaction risk falls below the level at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.

-The position of this threshold is influenced by four structural conditions: the degree of capability asymmetry between participants, the reversibility of potential losses arising from interaction, the availability of signals capable of interpretation, and the expected cost of conflict relative to the expected benefit of cooperation.
+The position of this threshold is influenced by four structural conditions: the degree of capability asymmetry between participants, the reversibility of potential losses arising from interaction, the availability of outcomes or traces capable of observation and signal formation, and the expected cost of conflict relative to the expected benefit of cooperation.

 The cooperative boundary is not a permanent condition established through a single crossing.
 It must be continuously reproduced through sustained alignment between expectation and realised outcomes across successive interactions.
 Where this alignment fails, the boundary may recede and cooperative coordination may revert toward coexistence conditions.

 Crossing the cooperative boundary does not guarantee temporal coordination.
-It provides the necessary condition through which signal interpretation and expectation formation can develop.
+It provides the necessary condition through which trace interpretation, signal formation, and expectation formation can develop.

-From this stage onward, the framework presumes participants capable of interpreting signals and forming expectations; coexistence pairs incapable of interpretation remain permanently within coexistence relative to one another.
+From this stage onward, the framework presumes participants capable of interpreting outcomes or traces as signals and evaluating those signals into expectations; coexistence pairs incapable of interpretation remain permanently within coexistence relative to one another.

 ## 14.4 Temporal Coordination — Formal Conditions

-**Temporal coordination** is the condition in which participants who have crossed the cooperative boundary engage in repeated interaction across time, such that each interaction generates observable signals that are interpreted to form expectations, and those expectations are deployed to guide subsequent coordinated action.
+**Temporal coordination** is the condition in which participants who have crossed the cooperative boundary engage in repeated interaction across time, such that each interaction produces outcomes or traces that may be observed and interpreted as signals that are interpreted to form expectations, and those expectations are deployed to guide subsequent coordinated action.

 The operational sequence is invariant: